-- While in his female human form, the evil deity Gozer the Gozerian has red eyes.
+- While in its female human form, the evil deity Gozer the Gozerian has red eyes.

-- Shared Mass Hallucination/ Scooby-Doo Hoax: Invoked by Peck, who accuses the Ghostbusters of being frauds that use nerve gas to make people believe they're seeing ghosts, and then "put on a light show" to get rid of them.
+- Shared Mass Hallucination/"Scooby-Doo" Hoax: Discussed by Peck, who accuses the Ghostbusters of being frauds that use nerve gas to make people believe they're seeing ghosts, and then "put on a light show" to get rid of them.

 - Signature Team Transport: Ecto-1.

-- Walter Peck, Dean Yeager and Dana's colleague from the orchestra also qualify.
-The latter's only crime being a "stiff" who talks with big words and uses nasal spray.
+- Venkman dismisses Dana's colleague from the orchestra as a "stiff" who talks with big words, and he makes fun of the man's nasal spray.